Table of Contents

 There are other benefits to these keywords.
 They can help you gain a larger share of your local market and make you more likely to rank for voice search queries, too.
 And since they have less competition, you may have an easier and quicker time reaching the top spot in SERPs.

 As your rankings for long-tail keywords improve, your domain name will also become more recognizable.
-Over time, this recognition and engagement can lead to better performance on SEO metrics like bounce rate, dwell time, CTR, and more.
+Over time, this recognition and engagement can improve performance on SEO metrics like bounce rate, dwell time, CTR, and more.

 Get a complimentary SEO audit